xpring-eng/xpring-common-js/README.md

-# Petra
+# Terram

-> Petra: The ancient greek word for Stone
+> Terram: Latin for 'ground', the solid surface of the earth.

-Petra provides a foundational base for the new Wallet and Exchange APIs in node js.
-Petra aims to be the bedrock foundation for all offline / client side business logic.
+Terram provides a foundational base for the new Wallet and Exchange APIs in NodeJS.